dhall-lang/dhall-lang/standard/semantics.md

 Carefully note that the fully resolved import must successfully type-check with an empty context.
 Imported expressions may not contain any free variables.

+If an import ends with `as Text`, import the raw contents of the file as a `Text` value instead of importing the file a Dhall expression:

+    here </> import₀ = import₁
+    canonicalize(import₁) = import₂
+    Γ(import₂) = "…"                        ; Read the raw contents of the file
+    ────────────────────────────────────
+    Γ ⊢ import₀ as Text @ here ⇒ "…" ⊢ Γ

 If the import is protected with a `sha256:base16Hash` integrity check, then:

 * the import's normal form is encoded to a binary representation